 - Rising blood alcohol caused a high BAC result

 In four-strikes cases, the defense attorney can try to show that the defendant does not have three prior DUI-related convictions.
-Perhaps these prior cases were dismissed, reduced to non-DUI charges, or do not meet Colorado’s definition of driving under the influence or while impaired.
+Perhaps these prior cases were dismissed, reduced to non-DUI charges, or do not meet Colorado’s definition of driving under the influence of alcohol or drugs or while impaired.

 And in vehicular assault or homicide cases, the defense attorney can try to argue that the defendant’s driving did not cause the injury or death.
 Perhaps there is surveillance video or eyewitnesses that could back up the defendant’s innocence.
 The defense attorney can even hire accident reconstruction experts to show how any injury was unrelated to the defendant’s driving.

 The defense attorney’s goal is to raise a “reasonable doubt” about the defendant’s guilt.
 Ideally, the prosecutors will see that their evidence is too inadequate to sustain a conviction.
-They may be willing to dismiss the charge or reduce it to reckless or careless driving.
+The district attorney may be willing to dismiss the charge or reduce it to reckless or careless driving.

 Colorado Legal Defense Group